 Forward Skew

-Figure 1 – Implied volatility ‘smirk’ – forwards skew.
+Figure 1 – Implied volatility ‘smirk’ – forward skew.

 Can you explain why this smirk occurs?

 This pattern is common for options in the commodities market.
 This can be explained by taking a look at the demand and supply schedule.
 When the supply is tight, businesses would rather pay more in order to secure supply.
 Otherwise they could risk a supply disruption.
 Think about an agricultural example.
-In case a long period of frost is incoming, businesses could hedge for a disruption in their crops supply by securing themselves with crops.
-This drives up the price of the options for the commodities.
+In case a long period of frost is incoming, businesses could hedge for a disruption in their crops supply by securing themselves with crop futures or crop options.
+This drives up the price of commodity options.

 Title Category Subcategory Difficulty Status

-Effect of IV on Option Pricing Derivatives TheoryImplied VolatilityEasy
+Effect of Implied Volatility on Option Pricing Derivatives TheoryImplied VolatilityEasy

 Liquidity Effect Derivatives TheoryImplied VolatilityMedium